Stephen N. Haughey

-Steve has a B.S. in environmental health, a minor in chemistry, and interned at an Ohio POTW while in college.
-He is a frequent speaker on wastewater and stormwater topics to Midwestern operators, and regularly presents a clinic to managers of POTWs on the basics of water quality-based permitting and negotiation.
-Steve is a member of the Water Environment Federation and the Ohio Water Environment Association, and is also an affiliate member of the Ohio County Commissioners Association, the Ohio Sanitary Engineers Association, and a speaker for the Operator Training Committee of Ohio.
+Steve has a B.S. in environmental health and a minor in chemistry, and he interned at an Ohio POTW while in college.
+He is a frequent speaker on wastewater and stormwater topics to midwestern operators and regularly presents a clinic to managers of POTWs on the basics of water quality-based permitting and negotiation.
+Steve is a member of the Water Environment Federation and the Ohio Water Environment Association, and is also an affiliate member of the Ohio County Commissioners Association, the Ohio Sanitary Engineers Association and a speaker for the Operator Training Committee of Ohio.

 Highlights & Recognitions

 - Ohio Super Lawyers®, 2004-2017

 - Chambers USA, Natural Resources & Environment, 2005-2017

 - Cambridge Forums: Participation in Invitation-Only Clean Water Act Forum in Washington, DC for Leading Practitioners, 2010-2011